 “Spain would be a welcome new entrant into the euro inflation-linked bond market.
 It would enable Spain to diversify its investor base,” said Citi strategist Nishay Patel, who expects Spain to issue about 5 billion euros in inflation-linked debt this year.

 Madrid plans to sell up to 5 billion euros in bonds on Thursday, which would be the largest sale in almost a year, while Portugal plans to sell a five-year bond via a syndicate of banks after Ireland sold 3.75 billion euros of 10-year bonds on Tuesday.

-Some analysts warn investors may demand higher yields if a large volume of peripheral bonds hits the market in short order.
+Some analysts warn investors may demand higher yields if a large volume of peripheral debt hits the market in short order.

-Elsewhere, Irish yields dropped 1 bps to 3.27 percent, just shy of Tuesday’s eight-year low of 3.26 percent.
-The fall in equivalent Portuguese and Greek yields was more pronounced, as Ireland’s sale encouraged investors to bet on other bailed-out euro zone states following suit.
+Elsewhere, Irish 10-year yields dropped 1 bp to 3.27 percent, just shy of Tuesday’s eight-year low of 3.26 percent.